Juliet Hess Assistant Professor of Music Education

-Juliet Hess is an assistant professor of music education at Michigan State University's College of Music, where she teaches secondary general methods in music education, principles in music education, philosophy and sociology of music education, and a course on race issues in music teaching.
-Her prior experience includes an appointment as assistant professor of music education at the Setnor School of Music at Syracuse University with a dual appointment in the School of Education.
-She taught undergraduate and graduate courses in elementary and secondary methods, foundations in music education, assessment in music education, and general music in the inclusive classroom.
+Juliet Hess is an assistant professor of music education at Michigan State University's College of Music, where she teaches secondary general methods in music education, principles in music education, disability studies in music education, philosophy and sociology of music education, and a course on race issues in music teaching.
+Her book, Music Education for Social Change: Constructing an Activist Music Education, explores the intersection of activism, critical pedagogy, and music education.

 Hess received her Ph.D. in Sociology of Education from the department of Sociology and Equity Studies in Education at the Ontario Institute for Studies in Education at the University of Toronto.
 She received her master’s and bachelor’s degree in music education from the University of Toronto.
 Her research interests include anti-oppression education, activism in music and music education, music education for social justice, and the question of ethics in world music study.
 Hess formerly held a position teaching elementary and middle school vocal, instrumental, and world music at a public school board in the Greater Toronto Area (GTA) in Ontario, Canada.